 Condoms cost approximately 10 cents each at Health Service Pharmacy.
 Sometimes free samples are available.

-STD screening is available at Health Service for very little cost.
+STD screening is available at Health Service at a low cost (HIV, chlamydia & gonorrhea testing is standard and costs less than $30).
 An exam is recommended yearly and more often if you have a new sexual partner.